google/badwolf/docs/temporal_graph_modeling.md

    2006-01-02T15:04:05.999999999Z07:00
 ```

-So for instance the fully pretty printed predicate for an immutable and
-a temporal triple are shown below.
+So, for instance, the fully pretty printed predicate for an immutable and a temporal triple are shown below.

 ```
    "color_of_eyes"@[]